handlessdude/handfuldude/README.md

 Just enable the webcam and try it out!

-> The event generation is also enabled, but no debouncer yet.
-Try "point" on the green header at the top of the viewport!
+> The event generation and debouncer are enabled!
+Try it out "pointing" on the red button below the webcam block.

 ## Run the project
 ```sh